ubiquiti/design-system-engineer-test-assignment/README.md

 ### Getting Started

 1. Go to https://github.com/new/import.
-1. Paste the URL of this repository into the "Your old repository’s clone URL" field.
+1. Paste the URL of this repository into the "The URL for your source repository" field.
 1. Choose a name for your mirror repository, and make it **private**.
 1. Clone your mirror repository to your local machine.
 1. Run `yarn install` to install dependencies.